ihsotas0/Interfaced/worldbuilding/pickerism.md

 after follow in line, and this is a fairly popular view.
 Some argued that Pickerism was invented by Yaqut to enact his Conclusion upon the world.
 In this way, Yaqut was seen as the anti-Yakubian of his time.
-Regardless, he died in 2080 after being assassinated in-person by a victim of a Super-Chooser.
+Regardless, he died in 2073 soon after publishing Pickerism when a Super-Chooser victim's relative killed him.

 ***

-**Pickerism** postulates that there is a Picker who decides the outcome of all stochastic events in the universe at any given time.
-The Picker exists outside the universe but within the same time dimension, so the Picker experiences the time of their labor, which, in the 21st century, is around 10 thousand years.
+Pickerism postulates that there is a Picker who decides the outcome of all stochastic events in the Universe at any given time.
+The Picker exists outside the Universe but within the same time dimension, so the Picker experiences the time of their labor, which, in the 21st century, is around 10 thousand years.
 Because of this, many consider the Picker's job to be Hell itself.
-But this time accounts for less than an attosecond in the universe.
-(Picker's labor to decide the states of all particles in the universe during a period of time less than an attosecond before being replaced, but to them, this is 10 thousand years of torture).
+But this time accounts for less than an attosecond in the Universe.
+(Picker's labor to decide the states of all particles in the Universe during a period of time less than an attosecond before being replaced, but to them, this is 10 thousand years of torture).

-*All conscious beings become Pickers upon death.* Since this includes the entire universe, with trillions and trillions of inhabited worlds, the death rate is beyond any reasonable analog (see Picker Calculus for details).
+*All conscious beings become Pickers upon death.* Since this includes the entire Universe, with trillions and trillions of inhabited worlds, the death rate is beyond any reasonable analog (see Picker Calculus for details).
 The death rate of course affects the time any being is Picker, since if there are more deaths in any given second, each death is responsible for less time as Picker.